-(a) Ground-water systems shall sample at points of entry to the distribution system representative of each well after any application of treatment.
-Sampling must be conducted at the same locations(s) or more representative location(s) every three months for one year except as provided in paragraph 5.8.2 (h) (1).

-(b) Surface water systems shall sample at points in the distribution system representative of each source or at entry points to the distribution system after any application of treatment.
+- (a) Ground-water systems shall sample at points of entry to the distribution system representative of each well after any application of treatment.
+Sampling must be conducted at the same locations(s) or more representative location(s) every three months for one year except as provided in paragraph 5.8.2 (h) (1). - (b) Surface water systems shall sample at points in the distribution system representative of each source or at entry points to the distribution system after any application of treatment.
 Surface water systems must sample each source every three months except as provided in paragraph 5.8.2. (h) (2).
 Sampling must be conducted at the same location or a more representative location each quarter.

-(c) If the system draws water from more than one source and sources are combined before distribution, the system must sample at an entry point to the distribution system during periods of normal operating conditions.

-(d) All community water systems and non-transient noncommunity water systems serving more than 10,000 people shall analyze all distribution or entry-point samples, as appropriate, representing all source waters beginning no later than the promulgation of these regulations.
-All community water systems and non-transient noncommunity water systems serving from 3,300 to 10,000 people shall analyze all distribution or entry-point samples, as required in this paragraph 5.8.2, representing source waters no later than January 1, All other community and non-transient, non-1989. community water systems shall analyze distribution or entry-point samples, as required in paragraph 5.8.2, representing all source waters beginning no later than January 1, 1991.

-The Department or EPA may require confirmation (e) samples for positive or negative results.
-If а confirmation sample(s) is required by EPA or the Department, then the sample results (s) should be averaged with the first sampling result and used for compliance determination in accordance with paragraph 5.8.2 (i).
-The Department has the discretion to delete results of obvious sampling errors from this calculation.

-Analysis for vinyl chloride is required only for (f) groundwater systems that have detected one or more of compounds: the following two-carbon organic tetrachloroethylene, Trichloroethylene, 1, 2dichloroethane, 1,1,1-trichloroethylene, cis-1,2dichloroethylene, trans-1,2-dichloroethylene, or 1,1dichloroethylene.
-The analysis for vinyl chloride is required at each distribution or entry point at which one or more of the two-carbon organic compounds were If the first analysis does not detect vinyl found. chloride, the Department may reduce the frequency of vinyl chloride monitoring to once every three years for that sample location or other sample locations which are more representative of the same source.
-Surface water systems may be required to analyze for vinyl chloride at the discretion of the Department.
+- (c) If the system draws water from more than one source and sources are combined before distribution, the system must sample at an entry point to the distribution system during periods of normal operating conditions. - (d) All community water systems and non-transient non- community water systems serving more than 10,000 people shall analyze all distribution or entry-point samples, as appropriate, representing all source waters beginning no later than the promulgation of these regulations.
+All community water systems and non-transient non-community water systems serving from 3,300 to 10,000 people shall analyze all distribution or entry-point samples, as required in this paragraph 5.8.2, representing source waters no later than January 1, 1989.
+All other community and non-transient, non-community water systems shall analyze distribution or entry-point samples, as required in paragraph 5.8.2, representing all source waters beginning no later than January 1, 1991. - (e) The Division or EPA may require confirmation samples for positive or negative results.
+If a confirmation sample(s) is required by EPA or the Division, then the sample results (s) should be averaged with the first sampling result and used for compliance determination in accordance with paragraph 5.8.2 (i).
+The Division has the discretion to delete results of obvious sampling errors from this calculation. - (f) Analysis for vinyl chloride is required only for groundwater systems that have detected one or more of the following two-carbon organic compounds: Trichloroethylene, tetrachloroethylene, 1, 2-dichloroethylene, 1, 1,1-trichloroethylene, cis-1,2-dichloroethylene, trans-1,2-dichloroethylene, or 1,1-dichloroethylene.
+The analysis for vinyl chloride is required at each distribution or entry point at which one or more of the two-carbon organic compounds were found.
+If the first analysis does not detect vinyl chloride, the Division may reduce the frequency of vinyl chloride monitoring to once every three years for that sample location or other sample locations which are more representative of the same source.
+Surface water systems may be required to analyze for vinyl chloride at the discretion of the Division.